lilchancep/att-pfsense-ipv6/README.md

 id-assoc pd 6 { };
 id-assoc pd 7 { };
 ```
+> **Note:** The `script` declaration in the above configuration may have a different path depending on the setup.
+For example, some systems may have the script located at `/var/etc/dhcp6c_opt4_script.sh`.
+Ensure that the correct file is referenced either via SSH or through `Diagnostics -> Edit File`.

 ## #2.
 Update the "interface" block on line 1
 In the config template from step #1, replace `{YOUR_WAN_INTERFACE}` with the network *port name* for the WAN interface.